What we believe:

-There’s a growing concern throughout the world about the well-being of children and young people.
-Pressured by exams, changing relationships, social media and other factors, children are feeling the strain.
-Recent research shows that 1 in 10 of 5-16 year olds have a mental health problem.
+Across the UK, there’s a growing concern about the well-being of children.
+Pressured by exams, their peers, social media and other factors, children are feeling the strain: the latest research shows that 1 in 10 of 5-16 year olds have a diagnosable mental health problem.

 Huddl, a social business, was co-founded by Katie Lawson, a Suffolk mum who wanted to know more.